Hennakhan/Hate-speech-detection-using-CNN-SVM-RFM/README.md

 # Hate-speech-detection-using-SVM-and-CNN-model
-Its a research where two different type of methods are used to identify hate  speech
+In this research two different type of methods multiclass SVM and Deep learning CNN method are used to identify hatespeech.